Written byConnie Yang

 System Preferences now offers an option to erase all user data and user-installed apps from the system, while maintaining the operating system currently installed.
 Because storage is always encrypted on Mac systems with Apple silicon or the T2 chip, the system is instantly and securely "erased" by destroying the encryption keys.

-Up to now, only the macOS Monterey developer beta version has been released.
-If you'll upgrade your Mac to macOS 12 when its public version release, you can try this feature to reset your Mac without reinstalling macOS.
+You can upgrade your Mac to macOS 12 and try this feature to reset your Mac without reinstalling macOS.

-- Type your admin password and click OK and Continue.
+4. Type your admin account password and click OK and Continue.

-- Click the arrow icon on your Mac with the word "Hello" shows up on the screen.
+7. Click the arrow icon on your Mac with the word "Hello" showing up on the screen.